Paul Lant | Steven Pratt | Greg Leslie | Gayle Newcombe | Mike Johns | Daniel Deere

-Paul Lant is a Professor within the School of Chemical Engineering at The University of Queensland.
+Paul Lant is a Professor in the School of Chemical Engineering at The University of Queensland.
 He has an international reputation for his research in the field of wastewater treatment.
 His formal qualifications include a MEng and PhD from Newcastle University (UK) and an MBA from The University of Queensland.

 He was a co-founder of the Advanced Water Management Centre, the leading water and wastewater R&D group in Australia.
 Paul is also establishing a reputation as a leading chemical engineering educator, receiving awards for undergraduate teaching and postgraduate supervision innovations.
 He was a member of teams winning national teaching awards for both undergraduate and postgraduate education in 2005 and 2006.